1 Geographic data in Julia

 "output/grain.tif"

 As a result, the files elev.tif and grain.tif are written into the output directory.
-We are going to use these small raster files later on in the examples (for example, ?sec-raster-subsetting).
+We are going to use these small raster files later on in the examples (for example, Section 5.5.1).

 Note that the transform matrices and dimensions of elev and grain are identical.
 This means that the rasters are overlapping, and can be combined into one two-band raster, processed in raster algebra operations (?sec-map-algebra), etc.